Updated – 3rd March 2023

 A beautiful marriage proposal story from summer here.

 The Scottish landscape transforms into a beautiful mixture of earthy tones (green, yellow, orange, brown) and if there’s one word I would use to describe this time of the year in Scotland it would be ‘painterly’.
 For locations such as the Isle of Skye, the tourist season begins to slow down so you have more of a chance of experiencing the landscape alone.
 The sun sets earlier in the day so some of the nicest light can be caught early in the afternoon if it’s a clear day.
 I would probably bring layers (a shawl, cardigan, coat) just in case!

-You can see an elopement I photographed in Fall here and here.
+You can see an elopement in Scotland in Fall here and here.

-If you fancy some cosy winter vibes and snow-covered mountaintops then winter might be the time of the year for you.
+If you fancy some cosy winter vibes and snow-covered mountaintops while eloping in Scotland then winter might be the time of the year for your elopement wedding.
 Warm layers are a must at this time of the year and light is limited so a ceremony at noon or in the early afternoon is certainly the best way to go.

 The tourist season in Scotland has slowed right down so all the usually busy areas (Isle of Skye, Cairngorms etc) are super quiet and you’ll most likely have the landscape to yourself.

 If you’re lucky you’ll even meet a deer or two!